thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     2. Login to **IBM Business Automation Studio**

-    3. In the top-right corner, click on the menu icon and go to **Business automations**.
+    3. In the top-left corner, click on the menu icon and go to **Business automations**.
     ![wf-studio-automations](images/sko-wf-studio-automations.png)

     4. Click on **Workflow**.